Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Do not add a period after the DOI.

-Figure SD-1: DOI in an APA Formatted Reference List
+Figure SD-1: DOI in an APA-formatted Reference List

 Figure SD-2 shows a completed reference list entry containing a DOI.